Try The Mathematical Tripos

 Part III (Masters)

 List of courses here and we have access to the example sheets for most topics.
 You get 9 months of instruction taking 5-7 graduate courses and are examined in Easter term.
 Only 5 courses are examined and you only attempt 3 questions.
-They allow you to write an essay ~30 pages like a thesis to replace having to do a 3 hour exam on that course.
+They allow you to write an essay ~30 pages like a a summary basically of the subject to replace having to do a 3 hour exam on that course.
 This is similar to first year grad school for PhDs in North America except there is usually an oral exam with multiple examiners to see where you currently stand.

 If you wanted to try Part III the entire Algebraic Geometry and commutative algebra lecture content is here.
 It has applications in cryptography with error correcting codes, complexity theory, anywhere there exists a polynomial space.
-Some of the other subjects have equivalent resources but we're a long, long way from part III we'll just see what's available when we get there.
+Some of the other subjects have equivalent free resources but we're a long, long way from part III we'll just see what's available when we get there.
+Part III is more like the old school tripos where it was a marathon.

-According to the schedule for term 1 (Michaelmas) there is 4 mandatory courses of 24 lectures and if we don't have 'A-levels mechanics' we are supposed to take a crash course in classical mechanics too but they end up reteaching it anyway.
-In real life you would get 80 days to do this completing the 4 example sheets per course but wouldn't be examined on the material until June next year so have 9 months to prepare.
-The computational projects are all done in May/June as well.
+According to the schedule for term 1 (Michaelmas) there is 4 mandatory courses of 24 lectures and if we don't have 'A-levels mechanics' we are supposed to take a crash course in classical mechanics.

 Study skills